 - the first-instance court failed to appreciate or assess material facts, arguments or documents with significant bearing on the matter or necessary for fair and proper adjudication of the dispute;

 - the impugned order is contrary to the principles of natural justice, justice, equity and good conscience or the public interest; or

 - the impugned order fails to appreciate or recognise the irreparable loss and injury that it may cause the aggrieved party.

 Are there other dispute resolution options open to parties that believe their patents to be infringed outside the courts?

-Yes, other dispute resolution options are open to parties that believe their patents to be infringed outside the courts – for example, negotiations and settlement by way of licensing, a consent agreement or discontinuation of use.
+Yes, other out of court dispute resolution options are available to parties that believe their patents have been infringed – for example, negotiations and settlement by way of licensing, a consent agreement or discontinuation of use.